 Another issue I had with this book was the writing style.
 As I mentioned above, the plot was moving painfully slow.
 I will not lie, I did skip whole pages.
 I was reading the e-book version, too, which made it a bit easier to just skip pages and chapters.
 The other option would have been to ditch the book completely, but I don’t like doing this once I’ve started a book.

 In addition, I thought that the author was including too many (unnecessary) details and yet missing information that I would have liked to know.
 I found the book confusing at times and I was unable to follow the story line.

 I feel I’ve been quite mean with this book and this author.
 I feel bad, because this is the first book I’ve read by Karen Thompson Walker.
 The pandemic has also skewed my view on it, and as I mentioned, perhaps if I had read it before Covid-19, my book review would have been different.

 I did enjoy some aspects of “The Dreamers”.
 The plot was interesting and there was suspense.
 Also, there were unexpected outcomes for the main characters, which was refreshing.
 Unfortunately, this was not enough to make me want to read this book again in the future.

-Having said that, everyone is different and has different experiences, so if you think you might enjoy this book, of course you should give it a go.
+Having said that, everyone is different and has different experiences, so if you think you might enjoy this book, of course you should give it a go (you can buy it here).
 If you have read it, do let me know in the comments below what you thought about it and if you liked it. 😊

 *featured image credit